bagaspra16/fluxion/README.md

 A Netflix-style web streaming platform built with traditional HTML frameset architecture and modern design principles.

+## 👥 Project Credits

+This project is developed by **Group 6** for the Web Design course.

+### Group Members

+1. **Bagas Pratama Junianika**
+2. **Naufal Fayyaz Ilham**
+3. **Radella Hafiza Gehan**
+4. **Saw Innacent Sine**
+5. **Mohammad Naufal Pranantya**

 ## 🎯 Project Overview

 Fluxion is a complete movie and series streaming web application featuring a modern dark theme with vibrant green accents.
 The platform uses traditional frameset architecture with seamless navigation and includes a comprehensive sign-up system with HTML5 validation.
+This project demonstrates mastery of HTML5, CSS3, and modern web development principles.

 ## 📋 Project Requirements